criteo/vertica-hyperloglog/README.md

 ### Hash function

 According to [6] there is no significant difference between various hash functions.
 However, length of the hash makes a huge difference when the cardinality approaches the number of unique values it can generate.
-For instance for 32 bit hashes and cardinalities close to *2^32* the hash colisions would become more common.
+For instance for 32 bit hashes and cardinalities close to *2^32* the hash collisions would become more common.
 As a result, an accurate estimation would become impossible.
 Following [6], In our HyperLogLog implementation we use 64 bit MurMurHash.

 ### LinearCounting